 Ever questioned whether you should visit Dubai with a toddler?
-We will state it outright, Dubai is a complete toddlers paradise!
-There is so much to see and do and any regular Dubai itinerary can easily be adapted to keep the littlest members of your family happy.
+We will state it outright, Dubai is a complete toddler’s paradise!
+There is so much to see and do, and any regular Dubai itinerary can easily be adapted to keep the littlest members of your family happy.

 - Dubai Amusement Parks & Water Parks for Toddlers

-- Indoor Activities in Dubai for toddlers
+- Indoor Activities For Toddlers in Dubai

 - Practicalities of Visiting Dubai with a Toddler